dog14230pp/Pytorch-MLP-Mixer-Pretrained-Finetune/README.md

-## MLP Mixer - Pytorch wiht Finetune Implementation
+## MLP Mixer - Pytorch with Finetune Implementation

 This is the repositories that change the weights from Jax (Google Research) to Pytorch.
 And I also provide the code that people can easliy finetune the MLP-Mixer by themselves.